 What gives me a zero credit score?

-We know that good financial decisions and steps increases our credit score: But what happens if you don’t have a credit score?
+We know that good financial decisions and steps increase our credit score: But what happens if you don't have a credit score?

 A credit score can be “blank” if you have never had any credit in the form of a loan, credit card, or store account before.